robertvazan/rvscaffold/guidelines/java/README.md

 - **`.gitignore`:** Add Java-specific patterns to the project's `.gitignore` file.
 See the [Java .gitignore example](example-gitignore.txt) for a minimal set of patterns to include.
 - **GitHub Actions:** Projects use GitHub Actions for Continuous Integration (CI) and releases.
   - The build workflow should be configured to fail on Javadoc warnings by passing `-Dmaven.javadoc.failOnWarnings=true` to Maven.
-This helps maintain documentation quality.
+  - For projects published to Maven Central, the build workflow must also pass `-Dgpg.skip=true` to skip GPG signing, which is only done during release.
   - See the example [build workflow](example-build.yml).
   - For libraries published to Maven Central, see the example [release workflow](example-release.yml).